Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 Select each user to identify each user's email address.
 Write down the address.

-Sign in to the Office 365 admin center, and go to Users > Active users.
-Keep an eye on the username column.
+Open the Microsoft 365 admin center, and go to Users > Active users.
+Keep an eye on the Username column.
 You'll use this information in a minute.
-Keep the Office 365 admin center window open, too.
+Keep the Microsoft 365 admin center window open, too.

 Use the following screenshot as a template to create the migration file in Excel.
 Start with the headings in row 1.
 Make sure they match the picture exactly and don't contain spaces.
 The exact heading names are:

-Column A is the email address of the Office 365 mailbox.
-This is what's shown in the username column in Users > Active users in the Office 365 admin center.
+- Column A is the email address of the Microsoft 365 or Office 365 mailbox.
+This is what's shown in the username column in Users > Active users in the Microsoft 365 admin center.

-Column C is the app password for the user's Gmail mailbox.
-Creating the app password is described in Migration from G Suite mailboxes using the Office 365 admin center.
+- Column C is the app password for the user's Gmail mailbox.
+Creating the app password is described in Migration from Google Workspace mailboxes using the Microsoft 365 admin center.

 Save the file as a CSV file type, and then close Excel.

-To migrate Gmail mailboxes successfully, Office 365 needs to connect and communicate with Gmail.
-To do this, Office 365 uses a migration endpoint.
+To migrate Gmail mailboxes successfully, Microsoft 365 or Office 365 needs to connect and communicate with Gmail.
+To do this, Microsoft 365 or Office 365 uses a migration endpoint.
 Migration endpoint is a technical term that describes the settings that are used to create the connection so you can migrate the mailboxes.
-You create the migration endpoint in this task.
+Do the following to create the migration endpoint in Classic Exchange admin center.

 In the EAC, go to Recipients > Migration > More > Migration endpoints.